 If you want a fulfilling, successful career, look no further than heating, ventilation and air conditioning.
-HVAC is one of the fastest-growing careers you can find, according to the U.S. Bureau of Labor Statistics, which predicts careers in this industry will grow by 13 percent by 2028.
+HVAC careers are continuing to grow in popularity, according to the U.S. Bureau of Labor Statistics, which predicts additional industry growth of 13 percent by 2028.

 You can join this rewarding industry by becoming an HVAC technician.
 Learn the ins and outs of the HVAC technician's daily schedule, how to become one and about how much you can expect to make.

 A HVAC technician is someone who repairs, installs and maintains heating and cooling systems.
 Most technicians will earn experience on equipment in both homes and commercial properties.
-And, most important, you’ll be knowledgeable about:
+And, most importantly, you’ll be knowledgeable about:

 - Air conditioners